takuya/ruby-lvm-snapshot-wrapper/README.md

 Wrapper for lvm, to use lvm snapshot.
 ## example

-This package make easy to Take Snapshot and backup.
+This package make easy to Take Snapshot and Backup.

 ```ruby
 require "takuya/lvm_snapshot"